KrisPiters/ros_workshop/exercises/part1.md

 ## Services

-Topics arent the only way for nodes to exchange information.
+Topics aren't the only way for nodes to exchange information.
 A node can also call a service offered by another node (or offer a service itself).
 We can test a service from a terminal by using the [rosservice](http://wiki.ros.org/rosservice) command.

 Which services are offered by the *turtlesim* node?